-K&S continues to be accredited to ISO 9001:2008 standards.
+K&S continues to be accredited to ISO 9001:2008 standards and has maintained accreditation under the National Heavy Vehicle Accreditation Scheme for Mass Management, Basic Fatigue and Maintenance modules, TruckSafe, WA Heavy Vehicle Accreditation and HACCP (food safety).

-It has also maintained accreditation under the National Heavy Vehicle Accreditation scheme for Mass Management and Fatigue and Maintenance, TruckSafe, WA Heavy Vehicle Accreditation and HACCP (food safety).
-We continue to work with our clients and the peak industry body to ensure the application of compliance obligations throughout the transport industry and all other affected industries.
+We continue to work with clients and peak industry bodies to ensure compliance with relevant obligations across other affected industries.